 Its wide range of products, plus competitive pricing, meant that Naco was able to offer a range of potential solutions.

 “Naco was able to react quickly to alterations to the brief; contributing their design and engineering expertise to ensure the louvres did their job, while also concealing equipment that would otherwise be visible and ruin the look of the building," added Mr Cooper.

 Naco was involved at pre-tender stage and was required to produce a design solution from an early schematic design, which required a bespoke acoustic louvre system.
 The company’s 75 series of external metal louvres, manufactured from aluminium extrusions, were then selected and specifically adapted to meet the brief.

 These fixed blade external louvres with 75mm blade spacing are suitable for a wide range of louvre assemblies where a ‘brick course’ line is required and are supplied in a continuous line standard construction.
 This was seen as the ideal approach for the roof area of the hotel and the ‘mill finish’ appearance blended in nicely.

-The Naco louvres were produced in factory built panels before being coupled into the final assembly on site.
-This eased the installation process and avoided some of the access problems that can occur on a tight city centre site like the Savoy.
+Naco louvres were produced in factory-built panels before being coupled into the final assembly on site.
+This eased the installation process and avoided some of the access problems that can occur on a tight city centre site like The Savoy.

-The Savoy is an extremely high-profile development, which required the Naco team to play its role as both designer and problem solver.
-The company has been supplying louvre solutions to the UK market since the early 60s and provides a full design, manufacture, supply and install service – including post-installation support.
+The Savoy is an extremely high-profile development, which required the Naco team to assist as both designer and problem solver.
+Naco has been supplying louvre solutions to the UK market since the early 60s and provides a full design, manufacture, supply and install service – including post-installation support.
 It also uses bespoke online sizing software to minimise potential design changes on site.